YumaWorks/yangpp/docs/source/yangpp/classes.rst

 Since a class can be used in multiple objects, a reference point is needed to identify each usage within the class being defined.
+Each 'classref' statement defines a reference point.
-The :ref:`refpoint-stmt` is used to label each reference point so it can be mapped in a :ref:`uses-class-stmt`.
+The :ref:`class path string` is used to declare a reference point.

 **classref-stmt Substatements**